shivkumar98/AWS-Solutions-Architect-Revision-Notes/review-questions/chap-02/attempt-2/README.md

 * D is valid
 * E is wrong as the range is `192.168.0.0` - `192.168.255.255`
 * A and B are not in range as they begin with 54 and 23
-* **C,D**
+* **C,D**✅✅✅✅
+* Valid range includes `172.16.0.0` - `172.31.255.255`
 </details>

 <hr>

 ## 🟧 Question 13
 ❓ You need to restrict access to your EC2 instance-based application to only certain clients and only certain targets.
-Which three attributes on an incoming data packet are used by a security group to determine whether it should bbe allowed thhrough (CHOOSE THREE) ❓
+Which three attributes on an incoming data packet are used by a security group to determine whether it should be allowed thhrough (CHOOSE THREE) ❓

 * A. Network port